MGMA10/fpga-prbs-pattern-detector/readme.md

    - Provided for each block and the top-level module to validate the functionality.

 6. **Bitstream**:
-   -The overall system is synthesized and implemented on the target FPGA using Xilinx Vivado.
+   - The overall system is synthesized and implemented on the target FPGA using Xilinx Vivado.

 ## Design Overview